Next.js vs Traditional Web Development Comparison

 - • Edge Computing: Deploy functions globally for ultra-low latency

-- • AI Integration: Built-in support for AI/ML models at the edge
+- • AI Integration: Built-in support for AI features through APIs, SDKs, and hosting-provider integrations

-- • Web3 Ready: Easy integration with blockchain and crypto wallets
+- • Web3 Ready: Easy integration with blockchain and wallet libraries when the product needs them

 - • Real-time Features: WebSocket and Server-Sent Events support